 This course prepares students for the digital environment.
-Using a hands-on approach, students will further develop information and communication technology skills through the use of common business software applications.
-The concept and operation of e-business will be explored and students will design and create an e-business website.
+Using a hands-on approach, students will further develop information and communication technology skills using common business software applications.
+The concept and operation of e-business will be explored, and students will design and create an e-business website.
 The skills developed in this course will prepare students for success in the workplace and/or post-secondary studies.